Lectures on piecewise distance-preserving maps: Zalgaller's folding theorem

 \begin{clm}{} Any 2-dimensional polyhedral space admits an \emph{acute triangulation} , that is, a triangulation such that all of its triangles are acute. \end{clm}

 \begin{thm}{Exercise} Show that any triangle admits an acute triangulation. \end{thm}

-Notice that there is more to proving \ref{clm:acute-triangulation} than simply subdividing each triangle into acute triangles.
-One must be careful that the subdivisions of two triangles that share an edge are compatible on that common edge.
-See \cite{saraf} for a proof of \ref{clm:acute-triangulation}.
+A proof of \ref{clm:acute-triangulation} is given in \cite{saraf}.
+The proof requires more than simply subdividing each triangle into acute triangles --- the subdivisions of two triangles that share an edge must be compatible.

 \parit{Proof using \ref{clm:acute-triangulation}.} Fix an acute triangulation $\mathcal{T}_0$ of $P$ provided by \ref{clm:acute-triangulation}.
 Mark all its vertices in white and denote them by $\{w_1,\dots,w_k\}$.